cleecoloma/reading-notes/code-401/class-27.md

 ### State: A Component's Memory
 1. What is one reason a local variable isn’t sufficient for managing a React component?
+> Local variables don’t persist between renders.
 2. What is the argument to the useState hook, and what are the two parts of its return array?
+> The argument in a useState hook is the initial state value.
+The first element inside the return array is the current state value.
+The second element inside the return array is a function that updates the state.
 3. How can Component A access state from Component B?
+> By using props that is passed down from parent component to the child component.

 ### Additional Questions
 1. What are your learning goals after reading and reviewing the class README?
-> I want to learn more about the inner workings  of React.
+> I want to learn more about my first React hook.

 ### Things I want to learn more about.
 > See Additional Questions above.